edggge/docs-site/docs/smart-chain/guides/concepts/consensus.md

 * Verify the signature of the coinbase is in `extraData` of the `blockheader`
 * Compare the block time of the `blockHeader` and the expected block time that the signer suppose to use, will deny a `blockerHeader` that is smaller than expected.
 It helps to prevent a selfish validator from rushing to seal a block.
 * The `coinbase` should be the signer and the difficulty should be expected value.

-Besides the above change, the logic of distributing gas fee also need change in miner layer, refer to Reward Distribution section.

 #### Step2: Finalize